A Companion Resource to Life Insurance Selling Secrets

 • Did you structure your own policy and start building wealth personally?

-• Did you go from begging for appointments to having prospects come to you?
+• Did you go from chasing appointments to having prospects come to you?

 Internal Results